Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Opelousas students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Opelousas students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Opelousas District Curriculum Used in Our In-Home Tutoring Programs

 The St. Landry Parish Board which oversees the public schools in Opelousas is dedicated to providing students with the educational and social skills they will need to be successful as adults.
 An emphasis is placed on students acquiring a foundation in core academic subjects, and in technology.
 The curriculum used by the St. Landry Parish Board is based on the Common Core Curriculum which has been adopted for use in all public schools in the state of Louisiana.

 We currently cover the following Opelousas-area school district: St. Landry Parish Board.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Opelousas Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor

 SchoolTutoring Academy works with young learners and students, all the way up through high school.
 We offer Pre-K and Kindergarten Tutoring as well as Elementary School Tutoring to build a strong learning foundation early on.
 We also offer comprehensive tutoring across all school subjects.